• Skip to main content

 No differentiation is made between the various components that make up your weight.

-Because of this, many exercisers track their body composition, which is more commonly known as your fat percentage.
+Because of this, many exercisers track their body composition, which is more commonly known as their fat percentage.

-This article explains the definition of body composition, six ways to measure it, why it’s important, and the 5 top tips for body recomposition.
+This article explains the definition of body composition, six ways to measure it, why it’s essential, and the 5 top tips for body recomposition.

 Table of Contents